-Exhale into cat position by pulling your abdomen up, rounding your spine toward the ceiling, tucking your chin in toward your chest and your tailbone under.
+Exhale into cat position by pulling your abdomen up, rounding your spine toward the ceiling and tucking your chin in toward your chest and your tailbone under.
 Repeat several times.

 Sit on the floor and bend your right leg, so your right foot is by your left buttock.
 Slide your left foot under your right leg to the outside of your right hip.
+Step the right foot over the left leg and stand it on the floor outside your left hip.
 Gently twist to the left, placing your right elbow on the outside of your left knee and your left arm on the floor behind you.
 Slowly turn your head to the left until you feel a soft stretch in your neck.
 Hold it, then release and repeat on the opposite side.

 Standing Forward Bend